jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 #### http://\<IP of jail\>/ (or http://\<IP\>/mw-config/index.php)
 For the purposes of this document, just use 'root' for the mysql user, and use the password from `.mysql_secret`.

+You'll obviously want to update everything to be more secure later.
+And similarly, also run `mysql_secure_installation`.

 ---
 ### Notes